-As shown in Table 2, the Gender Development Index of Moldova has remained steady over the past years and the GII has been on positive trend since 2015.
-Table 3 shows a range of indicators related to the Gender Equality Index of Moldova, including the latest data from NBS (were available).
+As shown in Table 2 above, Moldova's Gender Development Index has remained steady over the past years and the Gender Inequality Index has been on positive trend since 2015.
+Table 3 below shows a range of indicators related to Moldova's Gender Equality Index, including the latest data from NBS were available.
 The data is also reflected in Figure 1 further in this report.